CathalD/BlueCarbon_Eelgrass_Workshop/03_Field_Methods/README.md

 > photo), to anchor these steps visually.

 **DIY extrusion device blueprint.** <!-- TODO (Cathal): insert link to the extrusion-device blueprint PDF here. --> *(link to be added)*
+*** Note to CLaude - The image size of teh first is good, but the second is much longer and thinner, it should go above the first.
+They should be the same width, but the thinner image should be sized thinner
 <table>
 <tr>
 <td width="70%">